JConquers/Library-Management-System/README.md

-# OLMS - Online Library Management System
+# LMS - Library Management System

-OLMS is a mini project made as a part of the Operating Systems Lab Course.
+LMS is a mini project made as a part of the Software Engineering Lab Course.

 ## Context